HomeLatest NewsDefenceHAL to give services support to Rolls-Royce MT30 marine engines in India

 Register Now →

 This partnership will leverage the ‘rich’ experience of HALs IMGT Division that works on marine gas turbines with Indian shipyards.
-Further, HAL is also exploring the option of using MT7 marine on the hovercraft being planned by the shipyards in India, Madhavan added
+Further, HAL is also exploring the option of using MT7 marine engine on the hovercraft being planned by the shipyards in India, Madhavan added

 Meanwhile, HAL in a statement said that MT30 is the world’s most power-dense, best-in-class naval gas turbine currently in service with naval programmes worldwide in various propulsion arrangements across seven ship types.
 “Derived from the Trent aero engine family, the MT30 has the potential to provide next-generation capabilities to the Indian Navy’s future fleet,” the statement said.